alissonmarcs/fdf/README.md

 FDF is a program that read a map and render it in 3D.
 The map give us several points and I have to link these points with lines.
 FDF is short for "Fil de Fer" in French that means ’wireframe model’, that is, all surfaces of the 3D object are outlined by lines.

 ## How to use
-In order to compile, you must have glfw (Graphics Library Framework) and cmake instaled.
+In order to compile and run, follow these steps.
+You must have glfw (Graphics Library Framework) and cmake instaled.

 ```shell
 git clone https://github.com/alissonmarcs/fdf.git